BJP accuses Kejriwal of 'criminal negligence' over 'inflated' oxygen requirement | Politics

 Citing a Supreme Court-appointed audit panel's report, the BJP on Friday said the Delhi government ''inflated'' its oxygen requirement during the second wave of COVID-19 by four times and accused Chief Minister Arvind Kejriwal of ''heinous crime'' and ''criminal negligence''.

-Addressing a press conference, BJP spokesperson Sambit Patra cited the report to note that the Delhi government had demanded 1,140 MT of the life-saving gas during the peak of the second wave even though it could utilise 209 MT.
+Several BJP leaders, including Union ministers, attacked Kejriwal with party spokesperson Sambit Patra citing the report to note that the Delhi government had demanded 1,140 MT of the life-saving gas during the peak of the second wave even though it could utilise only 209 MT.

 The requirement was 351 MT even if the panel went by the Delhi government's formula while it was 289 MT according to the central government's estimate, he said, adding that only 209 MT was expended while Kejriwal projected an requirement of 1,140 MT.